Cas9Diego/APISongLyricsMM/README.md

 Structure

 iOS/
-    Contains Xcode project for iOS application
+    Contains Xcode project for iOS application.
-    The user should should introduce their personal APIKey in the APIKey file in order to be able to use this App.
+    The user should introduce their personal APIKey in the APIKey file in order to be able to use this App.
 The API Key can be obtained on the following link -> https://developer.musixmatch.com/documentation

 Requirements